Colonel, Famous American Title

 - American Colonels International

-The colonel rose quickly to become the most prevalent figure of the American landscape beginning in 1651, it was a title that could be granted to the gentry to lead a colony (a township or county) with absolute authority in law.
-Nearly all "colonels" were born within the 13 colonies and was only granted to the most talented and well to do individuals, a colony could not exist without a colonel and colonists.
+The "Colonel" was, the most prevalent noteworthy figure of the American landscape during the American Revolution.
+The colonels became chief colonial officers beginning in 1651, it was a title that could be granted to the gentry to lead a colony (a township or county) with absolute authority in law.
+Nearly all "colonels" were eventually born within the 13 colonies, the Honorable title of Colonel was only granted to the most talented and well to do individuals, a colony could not exist without a colonel and his colonists.

 Origin of the Colonel